Inflation and Leptogenesis in a $U(1)$-enhanced supersymmetric model: Inflation

-This table shows that the cosmological observables can be well fitted where both the moduli stabilized at a scale close to $\Lambda_{\rm GUT}$ and the PQ symmetry breaking scale induced at $\mu_{\Psi}(t_I)\simeq0.7\times10^{16}$ GeV$<m_T$.
-As shown in TABLE\,\ref{inf_result}, the number of $e$-foldings depends on the amount of reheating temperature which in turn depends on the decay rate of the inflaton $\Psi'_0$ and waterfall field $\tilde{\Psi}'$ into relativistic particles.
+where an assumption of $m_T\leq10^{17}$ GeV is considered for the case of left-upper panel.
+Note that the high accuracies in Eq.\,(\ref{hiac}) are due to the fact that the slow-roll parameter $\eta$ given in Eq.\,(\ref{slow_curvature}) governing the spectral index $n_s$ is very sensitive to values of the parameter $|\tilde{g}_7|$.
+As shown in TABLE-\ref{inf_result}, the number of $e$-foldings in Eq.\,(\ref{ef}) depends on the amount of reheating temperature, which in turn depends on the decay rate of the inflaton $\Psi_0$ and waterfall field $\tilde{\Psi}$ into relativistic particles.
 In the following section we will see how the amount of reheating, $T_{\rm reh}$, could be strongly correlated with both baryogenesis via leptogenesis and the yield of gravitinos.